sam-m-ward/Supernova-Siblings/README.md

 3. We demonstrate how to estimate cosmological parameters, e.g. the Hubble constant, using Type Ia supernova siblings.

-See jupyter notebook for summary and plots.
+See jupyter notebook, **SingleGalaxySiblingsAnalysis.ipynb** for summary and plots.